A warm welcome for everyone

-The café is on the Ground Floor.
+The café is on the ground floor.
 Hot and cold drinks and meals are available.
-Large print menus, large handled cutlery and open ended handled mugs are available on request.

-The Laing Shop is situated over the Lower Ground and Ground Floor.
-The upper shop boasts a wide range of craft, jewellery, textiles, and ceramics by a variety of makers, many of whom have chosen the Laing shop as their exclusive outlet within the region.
-The lower shop offers a range of inexpensive but inspiring ideas to suit all tastes, including, postcards and prints from the collection, fun gifts and a wide range of books.
+The Laing Shop is situated over the lower ground and ground floor.
+The shop offers a range of inexpensive but inspiring ideas to suit all tastes, including, postcards and prints from the collection, fun gifts and a wide range of books.